ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_nfrs.md

 - **Power per port should be < 2W:** Power per Gbps throughput or per port could be targeted just as an embodied carbon can be also.

-Some application targetted NFRs may also reduce network traffic and so reduce the need to have more network hardware - this benfits operational and embodied carbon. e.g.
+Some application targetted NFRs may also reduce network traffic and so reduce the need to have more network hardware - this benefits operational and embodied carbon. e.g.
 - **Data compression of 50% vs raw text in API payloads:** promote zipping and/or efficient protocols like gRPC
 - **Normalise async messages, no one-to-many entity to message mappings:** avoids one entity change causing a storm of messages